project-capo/docs-main/README.md

 Documentation
 =============

-Documentation for project Amber.
-Howto start with Panda and Amber on fresh board.
+Documentation for project Capo.
+Howto start with Panda and Amber on fresh PandaBoard.